 - 1.12 A complaint about a specific train, ticket office or station shall be owned by the licence holder responsible for that train, ticket office or station.
 The licence holder responsible includes third party or agency staff working on behalf of the licence holder. - 1.13 A complaint about a delay will be owned by the licence holder on whose train the passenger was travelling when the delay occurred.
-This remains the case even where the impact of the delay arises on another part of the journey e.g.i.e., where a delay leads to a missed connection or results in a dispute over ticket validity on a later train. - 1.14 A complaint about a ticket sale will be owned by the licence holder which sold the ticket.
+This remains the case even where the impact of the delay arises on another part of the journey e.g., where a delay leads to a missed connection or results in a dispute over ticket validity on a later train. - 1.14 A complaint about a ticket sale will be owned by the licence holder which sold the ticket.
 A complaint against a third party ticket retailer should be handled by the third party retailer. - 1.15 From time to time licence holders may receive complaints on matters which relate to third party suppliers such as security personnel, cleaning and catering staff, revenue protection services, suppliers of rail replacement services or car parking providers.
-Where licence holders receive a complaint about a third party supplier, they must work with their supplier to coordinate a response. - 1.16 For complaints involving more than one licence holder, the receiving licence holder should (where reasonably practical) coordinate a single response on behalf of all the licence holders involved.
-If the bulk of the issue(s) rest with another licence holder it is acceptable for the receiving licence holder to make arrangements to have the complaint passed to the more appropriate party.
-The complainant must be informed when their complaint is transferred to another licence holder.
-A complainant should not have to submit a complaint to more than one party in circumstances where a complaint involves more than one licence holder.
-In these circumstances licence holders must ensure a coordinated response.
+Where licence holders receive a complaint about a third party supplier, they must work with their supplier to coordinate a response. - 1.16 A complainant should not have to submit a complaint to more than one party in circumstances where a complaint involves more than one licence holder.
+In these circumstances licence holders must ensure a coordinated response. - (a) If a licence holder receives a complaint which is owned by another licence holder, it must transfer the complaint to the responsible licence holder - (b) If a licence holder receives a complaint containing more than one substantive issue owned by more than one licence holder (for example, a complaint about its own train service and a complaint about the station of another licence holder) it must respond to any aspect of the complaint that relates to its own nunnunnun munnun services and it must transfer any remaining issue(s) to the responsible licence holder(s)

-- (a) If a licence holder receives a complaint which is owned by another licence holder, it must transfer the complaint to the responsible licence holder - (b) If a licence holder receives a complaint containing more than one substantive issue owned by more than one licence holder (for example, a complaint about its own train service and a complaint about the station of another licence holder) it must respond to any aspect of the complaint that relates to its own services and it must transfer any remaining issue(s) to the responsible licence holder(s) - (c) The receiving licence holder (i.e. the licence holder who was in receipt of the original complaint) must inform the complainant when their complaint is transferred to another licence holder and provide the complainant with the contact details of the customer relations department of each of the other licence holders.
+- (c) The receiving licence holder (i.e. the licence holder who was in receipt of the original complaint) must inform the complainant when their complaint is transferred to another licence holder and provide the complainant with the contact details of the customer relations department of each of the other licence holders.
 The receiving licence holder must make it clear that the other licence holder(s) will respond separately to the complaint(s) made about their services. - 1.17 For complaints about multi-modal travel where the substance of the complaint does not fall within the ownership of the licence holder or other licence holders, licence holders are encouraged where possible to signpost the complainant to the appropriate organisation where they can raise their complaint. - 1.18 In coordinating a response to complaints, the licence holder should be aware of its responsibilities under the UK GDPR and any other relevant data protection requirements.
-Nothing in this CoP is intended to alter, replace or impose upon those obligations. - 1.19 Network Rail customer relations will handle complaints relating to:

-- services provided by Network Rail at the stations which it operates (Managed Stations); and - Network Rail as infrastructure manager (for example, complaints from local residents about line-side fencing, or complaints from car users about a level crossing)

-1.20 Some licence holders may use third parties to handle complaints.
-Where complaints handling is outsourced, licence holders remain responsible for ensuring compliance with the requirements of this CoP Code of Practice.
+Nothing in this CoP is intended to alter, replace or impose upon those obligations. - Network Rail customer relations will handle complaints relating to: 1.19 - services provided by Network Rail at the stations which it operates (Managed Stations); and - Network Rail as infrastructure manager (for example, complaints from local residents about line-side fencing, or complaints from car users about a level crossing) - 1.20 Some licence holders may use third parties to handle complaints.
+Where complaints handling is outsourced, licence holders remain responsible for ensuring compliance with the requirements of this CoP.